 The foundation of the Bank was approved by the decree of the Council of Ministers numbered 3/4010 dated 11 April 1946 and its "Articles of Association" was published in the official gazette dated 25 April 1946.
-The Bank provides retail, commercial, corporate and small and medium size enterprises (SME) banking, leasing, insurance, asset management and factoring services through a network of 892 domestic branches, eight foreign branches, two representative offices abroad and 34 offices.
-The banking activities of the Bank's Luxembourg branch were ceased during the year 2017.
+The Bank provides retail, commercial, corporate and small and medium size enterprises (SME) banking, leasing, insurance, asset management and factoring services through a network of 889 domestic branches, eight foreign branches, two representative offices abroad and 33 offices.
 In addition to its branches, the Bank has 100% ownership in two banks each of which is located in Amsterdam and Bucharest.
-The Bank and its subsidiaries in total have 22,024 employees.
+The Bank and its subsidiaries in total have 21,901 employees.
 The Bank's head office is located at Levent Nispetiye Mahallesi Aytar Caddesi 2 Beşiktaş 34340 Istanbul, Turkey.